 If you don't have a remote digital meat thermometer, I'd recommend making the investment.
 They are relatively inexpensive and make it so much easier when grilling) When the temperature reached 150 he pulled it from heat and wrapped it in foil and allowed it to rest for 20 minutes or so.
 After that it was time to slice & serve!

 Words do not describe how delicious this was!
 Cuzn Kyle has mad skills on the grill and each year he does an amazing job!
 He puts a lot of time and effort into this meal each year and never disappoints!

-- 4 tablespoons of seasoning salt we used Lawry's
+- 4 tablespoon seasoning salt we used Lawry's

-- Remove the fat & silver from the pork tenderloin
+- Remove the fat & silver from the pork loin

 - Weave the bacon together (similar to a basket weave or pie crust).